 The sin of man

-Near the end of Christ's six-hour ordeal on the cross, he cried out the following that has a direct bearing on the "cup" he ultimately drank.
+Near the end of Christ's six-hour ordeal on the cross he cried out something that has a direct bearing on the "cup" he ultimately drank.
+He stated, "My God, My God, why have You forsaken Me?" (see Matthew 27:45 - 46, HBFV).

 What caused the Father to forsake Jesus at this critical moment when He was with him all during his physical life?
 It seems highly likely that it was at this moment that God placed the sins of ALL humans upon Christ.

 After Jesus literally BECAME sin (2Corinthians 5:21, 1John 3:5, etc.) the eternal contact he enjoyed with the Father was severed (it is sin that separates anyone from God, see Isaiah 59:2) and he experienced his wrath for sin.
 When Christ requested, "let this cup pass from me," he was asking that, if it were possible, that he would not have to experience separation from his Father and have to endure his wrath against sin.